ssiing/CSKD/README.md

 # CSKD
-The new version is being compiled and ready to be uploaded
+The code uploaded is unorganized, and the new version is being organized and ready to be uploaded.